-The largest Galapagos tortoises can reached up to 919 pounds.
+The largest Galapagos tortoises can reach up to 919 pounds.
 Giant Aldabra tortoises from Seychelles aren’t far behind.
 These giant tortoise species generally live to the longest ages.
-The 190-year old giant tortoise Jonathan, is an Aldabra tortoise.
+The 190-year-old giant tortoise, Jonathan, is an Aldabra tortoise.

 Smaller tortoises can live a long lifespan, but generally less than their giant cousins.
 Let’s take a look at a handful of popular tortoise species and their lifespans.

 Hermann’s tortoises are one of the longest-living species of tortoise – with diligent care, they can live for more than 50-100 years.
 That means that if you get a tortoise as a pet as a child, it may outlast you by decades!